CityOfLosAngeles/dot-planner/README.md

-# Los Angeles Transportation Project Tool
+# Los Angeles Department of Transportation (DOT) Project Tool

 This planning and management tool helps add, review, edit, and search current and future transportation projects.